JamesMcMillen/pennchall/README.md

 *		> Thus, it might be best to focus on optimizing the XGBoost
 *			> However, I took the problem as finding a way to make the NN work - might have been best to focus on building the XGBoost model.
 *	> I would not suggest that this RMSE is good, which represents the issues with the data
-*		> Again, I might have taken the problem as to fix the current model, but it would have been best to develop a model based on the prior 3 day average (or test other number of days for an average)
+*		> Again, I might have taken the problem as to fix the current model, but it would have been best to develop a model based on the prior 3 second average (or test other number of seconds for an average)
 *		> As I did not want to change the target variable - that might have been a mistake.